MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/customer-accounts.md

 > [!IMPORTANT]
 > Bing Ads API Version 11 does not support multi-user credentials across multiple customers.
 If you authenticate with multi-user credentials, then you will only have the permissions originally granted to that user.
 If there was never a previous user name i.e., you accepted an invitation to manage another customer's accounts with credentials that you already use in Bing Ads, then you will only be able to use Bing Ads API version 11 to manage the original customer assigned to your user name.
 Starting with Bing Ads API Version 12 the multi-user credentials can access accounts across multiple customers.

 You might prefer to think of "multi-user" credentials to mean "multiple user roles", since from one perspective you only login with one user name to access multipe customers with varying permissions.
 By design though, the intention is to reflect that one person's credentials can act as multiple distinct users.
+In fact one person with multi-user credentials has multiple [User](../customer-management-service/user.md) objects assigned i.e., one [User](../customer-management-service/user.md) object per customer that they can access.

 Let's consider the following user roles and permissions before multi-user consolidation.
 Each user must log in separately and has different permissions during each logged in session.
 Likewise via the API each user's access token (see [Authentication with OAuth](authentication-oauth.md)) represents permissions limited to the corresponding user and role.